|

 In

-the immortal words of Fats Domino,
+the immortal words of the late

-"Music makes people
+music makes people

-and after all these years
+during a television interview in 1956.
+And after all these years

 ─ it still does.
+For

 us,